darkseid208/FaceDetection-Attendance-System/README.md

-# Facial Recognition Attendance System
+# 🎓Facial Recognition Attendance System

 This project is an AI-powered automated attendance system that replaces traditional manual roll-calling with live facial recognition.
 It uses webcam-based face detection, generates face encodings, identifies individuals, and records attendance with timestamps.